Sharing my best software development tips and tricks. From quick tips to actual guides and solutions.

 Instead of being stuck on whatever version your SPFx project was originally created with, it’s possible and sometimes required to upgrade it afterwards to gain access to newer functionalities like integration with Microsoft Teams.
 This process, to me, is comparable to updating the .NET Framework version in your classic web application projects – while it’s sometimes a matter of simple configuration change and a rebuild, most of the time there’s a bunch of steps included and not all of them might be obvious or anywhere…Continue reading How to update SharePoint Framework for an SPFx webpart?

 This is one of those “note to self” -kind of entries.
-This workflow is probably so natural to a lot of you all, that you won’t need to document it – but since I don’t do that much development with the full “fork – clone – branch – submit pull request” -process (whic is really typical with GitHub and I guess Open Source in general), I always need to look up the instructions on how to add pull any changes from the original repository to…Continue reading Note to self: How to sync from the original repo on GitHub (Git merge upstream)
+This workflow is probably so natural to a lot of you all, that you won’t need to ever google it – but since I don’t do that much development with the full “fork – clone – branch – submit pull request” -process (whihc is really typical with GitHub and I guess Open Source in general), I always need to look up the instructions on how to add pull any changes from the original repository…Continue reading Sync local repo with the original on GitHub (Git merge upstream)

 This article will explain to you how to fix the error “AADSTS700054” Another day, another unsuccessful authentication attempt, and another cool error code.
 This one I encountered when building a little POC that was supposed to authenticate against Graph API.
 Problem When developing your client-side solution (an SPFx webpart, React app, ASP.NET MVC application with some client-side components… Your pick!), you run into this error when your code tries to authenticate against Azure AD: AADSTS700054: response_type ‘id_token’ is not enabled for the application.
 And nothing…Continue reading How to fix “AADSTS700054: response_type ‘id_token’ is not enabled for the application” error